 - Thrombolytics

 Again, this may seem like a long list!
 (Welcome to the NCLEX).
 But if you spread these over several weeks or months, it’s very manageable.
-The most digestible way to understand and memorize all of this information is with Brainscape's NCLEX Pharmacology flashcards.
-(Also available for the NCLEX PN exam.)
+The most digestible way to understand and memorize all of this information is with digital flashcard apps like Quizlet or Brainscape.

 As a nurse, it’s important to know your LOLs (beta-blockers) from your NITRO (antianginal).
 Learning the prefixes and suffixes for each classification of medication helps in two ways: